Suche

 For commissioning and tests, an all-terrain robot controlled completely wirelessly is in use.
 The robot’s smart sensors and actuators communicate through the 5G network with a central controller outside the machine, which receives and processes the signals in real time and controls the actuators.
 “In the medium term, Bosch Engineering is pursuing the vision of transferring this approach to the automation of construction machinery.
 A central computer could then monitor and control multiple machines, continue to learn using artificial intelligence methods, and apply the new knowledge immediately,” says Schmitz.
 The complex processes on a construction site could then be bundled at one location and productivity and safety could be optimized further.

-Mobility Solutions is the largest Bosch Group business sector.
-According to preliminary figures, it generated sales of 52.6 billion euros in 2022, and thus contributed almost 60 percent of total sales from operations.
-This makes the Bosch Group one of the leading automotive suppliers.
-The Mobility Solutions business sector pursues a vision of mobility that is safe, sustainable, and exciting, and combines the group’s expertise in the domains of personalization, automation, electrification, and connectivity.
+Mobility is the largest Bosch Group business sector.
+In 2023, its sales came to 56.2 billion euros, or just under 60 percent of total Group sales.
+This makes the Bosch Group one of the leading mobility suppliers.
+Bosch Mobility pursues a vision of mobility that is safe, sustainable, and exciting.
 For its customers, the outcome is integrated mobility solutions.
-The business sector’s main areas of activity are injection technology and powertrain peripherals for internal-combustion engines, diverse solutions for powertrain electrification, vehicle safety systems, driver-assistance and automated functions, technology for user-friendly infotainment as well as vehicle-to-vehicle and vehicle-to-infrastructure communication, repair-shop concepts, and technology and services for the automotive aftermarket.
+The business sector’s main areas of activity are electrification, software and services, semiconductors and sensors, vehicle computers, advanced driver assistance systems, systems for vehicle dynamics control, repair-shop concepts, as well as technology and services for the automotive aftermarket.
 Bosch is synonymous with important automotive innovations, such as electronic engine management, the ESP anti-skid system, and common-rail diesel technology.

 Bosch Engineering GmbH is a wholly owned subsidiary of Robert Bosch GmbH and is head-quartered in Abstatt, Germany.
 As a systems development partner to the automotive industry since 1999, the company with its more than 3,000 associates offers development services for powertrains, safety and convenience systems, and electrical and electronic systems – from the original concept to series production.
 Specialized in electronics and software, it draws on Bosch’s proven large-scale series production technology to develop tailored solutions for a wide variety of applications in passenger cars, commercial vehicles, off-highway and recreational vehicles, and in rail applications, ships, and industry.
 Bosch Engineering GmbH also coordinates all the Bosch Group’s motorsports activities.